Convex computation of regions of attraction from data using Sums-of-Squares programming: The optimisation framework

+{The numerical example introduced in~\eqref{eq:1D_example_sys} is reused with dataset $D_1$.
+In figure~\ref{fig:1D-3p-LP}, we compare the outer approximation $\hat{X}_0(w)$ (in blue, obtained from \ac{LP}~\eqref{eq:LP}) with $X_0(f_{best,D_1})$ (in red ).} This provides a good approximation of the real \ac{FH-RoA}, as $w(x)$ closely mimics its indicator function and reaches $w(x)=1$ along the set's boundary.

-The same convex optimisation procedure can be applied using dataset $D_2$, leading to the outer approximation $\hat{X}_0$ of the \ac{RoA} in question becoming narrower (see figure~\ref{fig:1D-5p-LP}).
-This shows that data can influence the accuracy of the approximation to some degree, which will be further explored in section~\ref{sec:num}.
+Applying the same optimisation procedure with dataset $D_2$ produces a narrower outer approximation $\hat{X}_0(w)$ of the \ac{FH-RoA} $X_0(f)$ by approaching the new $X_0(f_{best,D_2})$ (indicator function in red), as illustrated in figure~\ref{fig:1D-5p-LP}.
+This highlights how the available data affects the accuracy of the approximation, a point further investigated in section~\ref{sec:num}.